mgreter/libsass/docs/api-import.md

 Imports on the C-API side can either be compilation entry points or imports returned from custom importers.
 Overall they behave very similarly, but entry points are a bit more strict, as we know better what to expect.
-Import from custom importers can be more versatile.
+Imports from custom importers can be more versatile.
 An import can either have a path, some loaded content or both.
 Custom importer can return imports in either of that state, while with entry points we know what to expect.